huggingface/blog/fine-tune-whisper-multilingual-asr.md

 Alec Radford et al. from OpenAI.
-Unlike many of its predecessors, such as [Wav2Vec 2.0](https://arxiv.org/abs/2006.11477), which are pre-trained on un-labelled audio data, Whisper is pre-trained on a vast quantity of **labelled** audio-transcription data, 680,000 hours to be precise\\({}^1\\).
+Unlike many of its predecessors, such as [Wav2Vec 2.0](https://arxiv.org/abs/2006.11477), which are pre-trained on un-labelled audio data, Whisper is pre-trained on a vast quantity of **labelled** audio-transcription data, 680,000 hours to be precise.
 This is an order of magnitude larger than the un-labelled audio data used to train Wav2Vec 2.0 (60,000 hours).
+Much of this data was obtained by scraping the internet for audio-transcription data of sufficient quality\\({}^1\\).
 What is more, 117,000h of this pre-training data is multilingual ASR data.
-This results in checkpoints that can be applied to over 96 different languages, many of which are considered _low-resource_.
+This results in checkpoints that can be applied to over 96 different languages, many of which are considered_low-resource_.

-The consequence of this is that Whisper is pre-trained on the _supervised_ task of speech recognition, directly learning a mapping from speech-to-text.
-Since the pre-training task of speech recognition is the same as the downstream one, and due to the fact that Whisper is pre-trained to learn an _end-to-end_ mapping from speech-to-text, Whisper requires little additional fine-tuning to yield a performant ASR model.
+This quantity of labelled data enables Whisper to be pre-trained directly on the _supervised_ task of speech recognition, learning a speech-to-text mapping from the labelled audio-transcription data.
+Since the pre-training task of speech recognition is the same as the downstream one, and due to the fact that Whisper is pre-trained to learn a speech-to-text mapping, Whisper requires little additional fine-tuning to yield a performant ASR model.

-This is in contrast to Wav2Vec 2.0, which is pre-trained on the _unsupervised_ task of masked prediction, learning an intermediate mapping from speech to hidden-states.
-Whilst unsupervised pre-training yields high-quality representations of speech, it does **not** learn a mapping to text transcriptions.
-This mapping is only ever learned during fine-tuning, thus requiring additional fine-tuning and more in-domain labelled data.
+This is in contrast to Wav2Vec 2.0, which is pre-trained on the _unsupervised_ task of masked prediction.
+Here, the model is trained to learn an intermediate mapping from speech to hidden-states.
+Whilst unsupervised pre-training yields high-quality representations of speech, it does **not** learn a speech-to-text mapping.
+This mapping is only ever learned during fine-tuning, thus requiring additional fine-tuning and more in-domain labelled data to yield competitive performance to Whisper.

 When scaled to 680,000 hours of labelled pre-training data, Whisper models demonstrate a strong ability to generalise to many datasets and domains.